dannberg/readwise-highlights-summaries/readme.md

 ## Note

 This script is intended for educational purposes only.
 Please ensure you comply with the terms of service of the respective APIs.

+This code was written with assistance from OpenAI's [GPT-4](https://openai.com/product/gpt-4).